 Length scales for natural and synthetic structures (above) and some examples of engineered nanomaterials of varying size and shape (below).

 Research phases for assessing human and environmental safety of engineered nanomaterials.

 The United States National Nanotechnology Initiative (NNI, http://www.nano.gov/) defines nanotechnology as the understanding and control of matter at the nanoscale at dimensions between approximately 1 and 100 nm, where unique phenomena enable novel applications.
 Roco (2005) defined the sizes as ranging from the intermediate length scale between a single atom or molecule and about 100 molecular diameters or about 100 nm, and emphasizes the ability to measure and transform at this nanoscale and to exploit the properties and functions specific for the nanoscale.

 Although the NNI defines nanotechnology as a facilitator of unique properties for novel applications, it is noted that nanomaterials are frequently defined by dimensions alone.
 For instance, the International Organization for Standardization (ISO) Technical Committee on Nanomaterials (TC 229) defines a nanomaterial as a material with any external dimension in the nanoscale or having an internal structure or surface structure in the nanoscale (ISO/TC, 2015).
 ISO further describes subsets of nanomaterials and properties resulting from nanomaterials that are nanoenabled and nanoenhanced.
-These terms emphasize that materials at the nanoscale do not always have dramatically different ...
+These terms emphasize that materials at the nanoscale do not always have dramatically different properties than larger ...